WARP-LAB/Pareizrakstiba-Archive/README.md

 * 10.6+ 32/64-bit Intel
 * .. currently up to 10.11 included

 *PPC support is kept.
-The PPC compatible versions should [support even G3](http://www.everymac.com/systems/by_capability/maximum-macos-supported.html).
+The PPC compatible versions should even [support G3](http://www.everymac.com/systems/by_capability/maximum-macos-supported.html) on 10.4.11.
 10.4 version is tuned for G3, 10.5. version is tuned for G4.
-G5 supported in both cases and should run in 64 bit mode.*
+G5 supported in both cases and 10.5 should run in 64 bit mode.*

 ---

 ###Building

-*We have a test rig using two Macs that have all OSes (10.4.-10.7 & 10.8-10.11) as OS X services are really messy.
-Not so much SpellServerDelegate itself, more the installation packages pre&postflights, how [pbs](x-man-page://pbs) misbehaves, we try to deploy user friendly packages.*

-Use Xcode 3.1.4 on OS X 10.5 Leopard for building 10.4 32bit Universal binary and 10.5-10.6 32/64bit Universal binary targets. *Note: One cannot use Xcode 3.2.3 on OS X 10.6 Snow Leopard for 10.4, 10.5, 10.6, because it is incapable of building PPC (UB).* Deploy the binary that is built against 10.5 SDK in 10.6.
+Use Xcode 3.1.4 on OS X 10.5 Leopard for building 10.4 32bit Universal binary and 10.5-10.6 32/64bit Universal binary targets. *Note: One cannot use Xcode 3.2.3 on OS X 10.6 Snow Leopard for 10.4, 10.5, 10.6, because it is incapable of building PPC (thus UB).* Deploy the binary that is built against 10.5 SDK in 10.6.

 ```
 build-10.4_10.5-to-10.6-debug.shbuild-10.4_10.5-to-10.6-release.sh